Parker Family Foundation

 How to Apply

-The foundation emphasizes "personal connections and active engagement with organizations, pursuing long-term relationships based on consistent and continuous support."
-This indicates that the trustees proactively identify and cultivate relationships with organizations that align with their mission rather than reviewing external applications.
+The foundation emphasises "personal connections and active engagement with organisations, pursuing long-term relationships based on consistent and continuous support."
+This indicates that the trustees proactively identify and cultivate relationships with organisations that align with their mission rather than reviewing external applications.

 Getting on Their Radar

-The foundation has specific involvement patterns that may provide insight for organizations hoping to build relationships:
+The foundation has specific involvement patterns that may provide insight for organisations hoping to build relationships:

 -